 Later, Team member with Emp ID – PN0046 found that the same images were being used with similar false claims by few other users as well on Facebook.
 The post was mistakenly rated as false which had the same image but correct description, “गंगा घाट कोतवाली क्षेत्र के अंतर्गत कोतवाली के सामने आइसक्रीम बेचने वाले को मारा पीटा पैसे छीनने का आरोप”.
 The Facebook page owner raised the issue with us and the required correction in the rating of the post was made following the guidelines and our correction policy.

-Chief Sub Editor Abhishek Parashar is working as Chief Sub Editor at Jagran New Media and associated with Vishvas News as fact checker.
-He has around 5 years of experience in digital media.
-His total experience in journalism is of more than 8 years.
-He has previously worked with Press Trust of India (PTI-Bhasha), Business Standard (Hindi), The Economic Times, Catch News (Rajsthan Patrika) and News Nation Digital.
-Abhishek is a trained Fact-Check Trainer.
-He has attended a 5-day Fact-Check and News Verification training conducted by a Google certified trainer.
-He is a Post Graduate Diploma and Graduate in Journalism and Mass Communication from from Indian Institute of Mass Communication (IIMC) and Delhi University respectively.
+Chief Sub Editor Abhishek Parashar is working as Chief Sub Editor at Jagran New Media and associated with Vishvas News as a fact-checker.
+He has around 6 years of experience in digital media.
+His total experience in journalism is more than 9 years.
+He has previously worked with Press Trust of India (PTI-Bhasha), Business Standard (Hindi), The Economic Times, Catch News (Rajsthan Patrika), and News Nation Digital.
+Abhishek is a trained Fact-Check Trainer and he has been working as a trainer at ‘Sack ke Sathi’ which is the media literacy campaign against fake news/misinformation.
+He is a Post Graduate Diploma and Graduates in Journalism and Mass Communication from the Indian Institute of Mass Communication (IIMC) and Delhi University respectively.
+He has completed the Data Journalism, Verification, Election, and Introduction to machine learning courses in the Google News Training Centre.

 1: Sept 16, 2019